 There are many elements included in a wedding reception and without a carefully crafted reception timeline, planning can quickly feel overwhelming.
-To take the stress out of your wedding planning, we’ve crafted the perfect wedding reception timeline to help you visualize the overall flow of the celebration.
-Making for a smooth planning process and allowing you to be present on your big day—soaking up the soon-to-be memories.
+To take the stress out of your wedding planning, we’ve crafted the perfect wedding reception timeline to help you visualize the overall flow of the celebration, making for a smooth planning process and allowing you to be present on your big day.

 From properly stocking your reception bar to selecting the overall style—there are endless tasks that go into bringing to life a cozy wedding reception, bar included.
-To kickstart your cocktail hour planning, check out the ultimate guide to your wedding reception bar.
+To kickstart your cocktail hour planning, check out our guide to your wedding reception bar.

-After your grand entrance, slip on your dancing shoes—it’s time for your first dance.
+After your grand entrance, it’s time for your first dance.
 Once you step on the dance floor, take a minute to soak in the applause while your DJ or wedding band transitions to your song.
 Then enjoy every second of that first dance as a married couple.
-Your entrance and first dance should last about 10 minutes while your guests are finding their dinner seats—if they have them—and your cocktail hour is coming to a close.
+Your entrance and first dance should last about 10-25 minutes while your guests are finding their dinner seats.

 Before dinner kicks off, take a moment to stand together and thank everyone for attending.
-Your wedding DJ will hand you a microphone so you don’t need to shout.
 Your speech should take less than 10 minutes.
-Keep in mind, your the welcome toast should be short and sweet.
+Keep in mind, your welcome toast should be short and sweet.
 The longer, more emotional toasts will come later.
-Depending on your faith, you or a family member can then say bless the meal.
+Depending on your faith, you or a family member can then bless the meal.

 Now it’s time to bring in the food.
 From formal plated meals to food trucks, there are endless dinner catering options.
 If you’ve decided on a seated dinner, your servers should be waiting with plates during the welcome toast so that they can begin serving immediately.
-If you’re having a buffet, your DJ will be in charge of controlling the flow of traffic by announcing when it’s time for each table to make their way to the food area.
-During dinner, have your DJ or wedding band play simple background music that fits your vibe but doesn’t take away your guests’ ability to have conversations.
+If you’re having a buffet, your DJ will be in charge of controlling the flow of traffic by announcing when it’s time for each table to make its way to the food area.

 Between courses—or about 20 minutes into dinner if you’re having a buffet—it’s time to grab your tissues and start speeches.
-It’s normal to have around three people make speeches.
-But it’s your big day.
-Whether you opt to have best friends, close relatives, or even your officiant make a speech, be sure you ask them ahead of time so they can prepare.
-When you do, you should also give them a time limit so they don’t run too long. .
+It’s typical to have around three people make speeches.
+But it’s your big day, so it’s entirely up to you.
+Whether you opt to have best friends or close relatives, ask them ahead of time so they can prepare.
+When you do, you should also give them a time limit so they don’t run too long.
 We recommend they take place back-to-back so you only have to get the guests’ attention once.